 March 2026-April 2027

 This year-long programme of workshops, peer-led grief circles, transmissions and performances aims to support people to reflect on their experiences of grief, death and dying through sonic explorations.
-Led by Abbas Zahedi, Sonic Support: ECO (The Extracorporeal Orchestra) is presented alongside a living ensemble of artists, musicians and collaborators.
+Led by Abbas Zahedi, SONIC SUPPORT: ECO (The Extracorporeal Orchestra) will provide patients, staff and the public opportunities to navigate experiences of loss and dying through sound.

-Abbas Zahedi (b.
-1984, London, UK) is an artist working at the intersections of sonic and sculptural forms, exploring systems of care, thresholds of experience and the social architectures of our time.
-His practice has been described as a form of ‘dissociative realism’ - moving between intimacy and estrangement and attuned to forms of meaning that sit beyond the purely material.
+Zahedi works at the intersections of sonic and sculptural forms, exploring systems of care, thresholds of experience and the social architectures of our time.
+His practice has been described as a form of ‘dissociative realism’ – moving between intimacy and estrangement and attuned to forms of meaning that sit beyond the purely material.

 Imperial Health Charity helps hospitals do more through grants, arts, volunteering and fundraising.
 Working in partnership with the Imperial College Healthcare NHS Trust, Imperial Health Charity funds major redevelopments, research and medical equipment at five London hospitals – Charing Cross, Hammersmith, Queen Charlotte’s & Chelsea, St Mary’s and the Western Eye – as well as helping patients and their families at times of extreme financial difficulty.
 Supporting the arts in healthcare, Imperial Health Charity manages an Arts Council-accredited hospital art collection and runs an arts engagement programme for patients and NHS staff.
 Imperial Health Charity also manages volunteering across all five hospitals, adding value to the work of staff and helping to improve the hospital experience for patients.